Matthew 5:21-48 · Matthew · Updated April 25, 2026

 Summary

-This passage is part of the Sermon on the Mount, where Jesus addresses his followers and the gathered crowd.
-It is significant because Jesus contrasts traditional Jewish teachings with his own instructions, which he presents as deeper or more complete understandings of the law.
+Matthew 5:21-48 is part of the Sermon on the Mount, where Jesus addresses his followers and the gathered crowd.
+Jesus contrasts traditional Jewish teachings with his own instructions, which he presents as deeper or more complete understandings of the law.
 The passage begins with Jesus referencing well-known commandments from Jewish law, such as "Thou shalt not kill" (Matthew 5:21), and then expanding on them to emphasize internal attitudes and intentions, not just external actions.

-Jesus proceeds to present a series of statements where he contrasts what has been traditionally taught with his own teachings.
+Jesus presents a series of statements where he contrasts what has been traditionally taught with his own teachings.
 He begins with anger, stating that being angry without cause is as serious as murder (5:22).
 He advises reconciliation before offering gifts at the altar (5:23-24).
 Jesus also addresses adultery, explaining that even looking at someone with lust is akin to committing adultery in one's heart (5:28).
-He speaks on divorce, stating that divorcing a spouse for reasons other than sexual immorality causes adultery (5:32).
-Jesus then discusses oaths, urging people to avoid swearing altogether and to simply let their "yes" be "yes" and "no" be "no" (5:34-37).
-He goes on to challenge the principle of retribution, encouraging his followers to turn the other cheek instead of seeking vengeance (5:39).
+On divorce, he states that divorcing a spouse for reasons other than sexual immorality causes adultery (5:32).
+Jesus discusses oaths, urging people to avoid swearing altogether and to simply let their "yes" be "yes" and "no" be "no" (5:34-37).
+He challenges the principle of retribution, encouraging his followers to turn the other cheek instead of seeking vengeance (5:39).
 Finally, he instructs them to love their enemies and pray for those who persecute them, emphasizing that God's love extends to both the righteous and the unrighteous (5:44-45).

 Chiastic structure